JialongG/Yoga-Classifier/README.md

 ## Project Overview

 This repository provides a Streamlit-based yoga pose classification application backed by exported EfficientNetB3 TFLite models.
 The production entrypoint is the UI + inference service path.
-Notebook material in `notebooks/` is retained as supporting experimentation history, not as the canonical runtime.

 ## Core Pipeline